Peace and Conflict Studies (PACS)

 Grading Basis: Letter Grade

-PACS 4500 (3) Senior Seminar in Peace, Conflict and Security Studies
+PACS 4500 (3) Senior Seminar: Research in Conflict Contexts

 Grading Basis: Letter Grade